- Contract Renewals

 Engaging all relevant stakeholders in the renewal process is crucial.
 This includes not just the contract managers, but also those who interact with the contract in their daily operations.
 Their input can provide valuable insights into the contract’s performance and potential improvements.

 When you are renewing a contract one of the other core things to do is to look to engage executive sponsors.
-The more senior buy in you have when going though the renewal process the easier it will be to close deals quickly.
+The more senior buy-in you have when going through the renewal process the easier it will be to close deals quickly.

 7. Negotiate as Needed